Career Counselors are here for you and providing a full line-up of appointments, drop-in hours, and workshops virtually.

 Professional Dress Resources

-Currently enrolled UH-Main and UH-Sugarland campus students have access to the following Professional Dress Assistance resources:
+Currently enrolled UH-Main and UH-Sugarland campus students have access to the Professional Dress Assistance resources below.
+Please check the links to their websites and social media accounts for updates.

-- Dress for Success: Dress for Success Houston promotes the economic independence of disadvantaged women by providing professional attire, a network of support and career development tools to help women thrive in work and in life.
+- Dress for Success: Dress for Success Houston promotes the economic independence of disadvantaged women by providing professional attire, a network of support, and career development tools to help women thrive in work and in life.
 Since 1998, Dress for Success Houston has provided business attire to more than 50,000 women in the Houston community.
+COVID-19 Update: Referral can be made from our office by selecting a professional attire appointment in Cougar Pathway, and complete the Dress for Success Survey after the appointment.

-- UCS Career Closet: The UCS Career Closet is a service offered by UH University Career Services, where students can rent business professional clothing.
-Business professional suits come in either pantsuits or skirt suits and are available in multiple sizes.
-Students are able to select an appropriate size based on the available suits and pay $10 via credit or debit card, to rent the suit for 3 days.
-The $10 covers the dry cleaning services for each suit.
-Scholarships for suit rental are available upon request.
-Learn more about UCS Career Closet.
+- UCS Career Closet: The UCS Career Closet is a service offered by UH University Career Services, where students care rent business professional clothing.
+Business professional suits come in either pantsuits or skirt suits and are available in multiple sizes and cuts.
+COVID-19 Update: Due to COVID-19 concerns, we are no longer accepting professional attire donations at this time.
+We will institute the following precautious with the growing concerns over the spread of COVID-19.

 Resume, CV, Cover Letter